 The prevent duty requires that all staff are aware of the signs that a child may be vulnerable to radicalisation.
-The risks will need to be considered for political, environmental, animal rights, or faith-based extremism that may lead to a child becoming radicalised.
-All staff have received awareness training in order that they can identify the signs of children being radicalised.
+The risks include, but are not limited to, political, environmental, animal rights, or faith-based extremism that may lead to a child becoming radicalised.

 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Similarly, radicalisation can occur through many different methods, such as social media or the internet, and at different settings.
+Similarly, radicalisation and the grooming of children can occur through many different methods, such as social media or the internet, and at different settings.